Today’s review involves one of my favorite comedies since childhood. That film is called “Big Fat Liar.”

 Paul Giamatti’s role as Marty Wolf, did a laugh out loud, hands down performance.
 In my opinion, he stole the show.
 Wolf is one of the best cinematic villains of all time.
 He’s someone you dispise that makes you want to punch him in the fake looking Hollywood Teeth, but you can’t hate him too much at the same time.

-Satirical depiction of Hollywood, mostly focusing on Marty Wolf, the best way to describe him is in fact, a PG rated version of Les Grossman, (Tom Cruise’s character Tropic Thunder) minus the excessive amount of f bombs.
+Satirical depiction of Hollywood, mostly focusing on Marty Wolf, the best way to describe him is in fact, a PG rated version of Les Grossman, (Tom Cruise’s character from Tropic Thunder) minus the excessive amount of f bombs.

 Wolf’s last name is a tribute to “The Boy Who Cried Wolf.”
 That’s a meaningful name for a liar.